WeblateOrg/weblate/docs/config.rst

 List of automatic fixups to apply when saving the message.

+Available fixes:

+``trans.autofixes.whitespace.SameBookendingWhitespace``
+    Fixes up whitespace in beginning and end of the string to match source.
+``trans.autofixes.chars.ReplaceTrailingDotsWithEllipsis``
+    Replaces traling dots with ellipsis if source string has it.
+``trans.autofixes.chars.RemoveZeroSpace``
+    Removes zero width space char if source does not contain it.

 For example you can enable only few of them:

 .. code-block:: python